angular/material/.github/CONTRIBUTING.md

 <br/>
 ## <a name="pr_forks"></a> Guidelines for Developer Commit Authorizations

-Please review the [Commit Level and Authorization Guidelines](https://github.com/angular/material/blob/master/docs/guides/COMMIT_LEVELS.md) for details on how to implement and submit your fixes, changes, or enchancements to Angular Material.
+Please review the [Commit Level and Authorization Guidelines](../docs/guides/COMMIT_LEVELS.md) for details on how to implement and submit your fixes, changes, or enhancements to Angular Material.

 This guideline provides details on creating a repository Fork of the Angular Material repository and how to submit Pull Requests.